sveawebpay/dotnet-integration/README.md

     .DoRequest()
 ```

-Making this call returns a HostedAdminResponse instance with the following properties
+Making this call returns a HostedAdminResponse instance with the following properties:

 ```
     public class HostedAdminResponse